samirettali/dotfiles/README.md

 ## Why `stow`?

+## Why `stow`?

 I previously used a bare git repository to manage my dotfiles[^1] but it became a bit unmanageable with time.

-The main problems are accidental add of files and not being able to manage different configurations for Mac OS and Linux, or even between different Linux distributions.

-Also if I wanted to remove a machine
+## Advantages
+* No more accidental staging of random files that leads to having to mess with git
+* Much more structured filesystem, see below
+* Removing dotfiles is really easy, just `stow -D <config>`
+* A `README`, finally
+* Git gitter, finally

 ## Features

-The `install.sh` script basically checks the current operating system, selects what modules to install and uses stow to link each package's folder.
+The `install` script basically checks the current operating system, selects what modules to install and uses stow to link each folder.

-At the moment my dotfiles are split between three modules, as called by stow, which are `common`, `linux` and `mac`, and every module contains applications specific configurations:
+At the moment my dotfiles are split between three modules, as called by stow, which are `common`, `linux` and `mac`, and every module contains software specific configurations:

 ```
-.
 ├── common
 │   ├── ack
 │   ├── alacritty